gargsaar/singlepage_website_ni/_posts/2019-09-04-i-made-a-mistake-i-am-sorry.markdown

 Last time they spoke was 6 years back on their graduation day.

-In absolute joy, he pressed received the call.
+In absolute joy, he swipe the green button.

 "Hi Rahul," she said in a low and soothing voice.

-"Hi," he replied in a similar tone.

-"Happy Birthday!"
+A tear rolled down his eye.
+All he has been wanting for 6 years was to speak to her, but when the moment was here, he couldn't utter a word.
+There was a silence, long and expected.

-He didn’t reply.
-After a pause, he said, "Tina, I'm sorry."
+After a pause, he gathered the strength to say, "I'm sorry."

-A tear rolled down from his eye.
-He didn’t utter a word for the next few minutes.
-She too felt the emotions.
+He knew that this was his only chance.

-He recomposed himself, and said the same thing, "I'm sorry."
+He said it again, "I'm so sorry."

 He continued, "I feel sorry every day, every moment for 6 years now.
 Please forgive me."

-She tried to console, "don’t cry, it's your birthday."

-A thought of forgiveness appeared in her heart for a second.
-But the wound he had given to her was too deep.
-It was not willing to heal.
+She felt the emotion.
+A thought of forgiveness appeared in her heart for a second, but the wound he had given her was too deep, in front of her eyes, unreheable.

 In a strong voice she said, "Rahul, time is a great healer.
 I've moved on in life and learned how to live alone.
 Samira wanted to speak to you.
 It's her birthday.
 I had promised her that she will speak to her father on her fifth birthday.
 I never break promises."

-The new born hope in his heart, which had appeared after seeing her call for the first time in 6 years, disappeared in a jiffy.
+His hope disappeared in a jiffy.
 He craved for her even more, like a child who catcall for a toy its parents can't afford.

 Ruefully he replied, "I was helpless.
 Mom and dad were about to commit suicide.
 I had to choose between you and them.
 I made a mistake."